CI 401 – War Gaming

 Prerequisites of CI 301: Competitive Blindspots or CI 302: Cross-Competitor Analysis highly recommended.
 Also, to gain the greatest benefit from this two-day program, be prepared to review the case material in advance.

-War Gaming is and old military planning tool but only recently it has been adapted for commercial use.
+War Gaming (Strategy Pressure Test) is an old military planning tool but only recently it has been adapted for commercial use.
 Its popularity in recent years can be traced in part to the influence of Dr. Gilad’s book, Business War Games (Career Press, 2009) which was the first practical manual for structuring and running war games for business.
 War Gaming is by far the most effective technique known to planners and decision makers to test strategic moves and initiatives at the corporate, business unit, market or product level before committing significant resources to them.
 War Gaming is also a most effective tool for setting priorities, managing healthy conflict in executive teams, and building consensus across the organization.
 The idea behind all war games is a realistic simulation of the perspectives of all major players which at the end invariably affect the success of strategy in a much more significant way than anticipated by most companies.
 The “battle” is to pressure-test strategic options which are robust in light of expected moves and countermoves by major players and an industry’s changing landscape.

 Combining theory and practice, you will learn to: